Fans flock back for final big games of Serbian soccer season - WHIZ News

 Last Saturday, a limited number of fans — most huddled with flags and fireworks behind one goal — could attend Red Star’s first home game since March.

-Another big crowd is expected Wednesday in a passionate atmosphere now rarely seen in Europe.
-Partizan hosts city rival Red Star in the domestic cup semifinals at its 30,000-capacity home.
+Another big crowd showed up Wednesday in a passionate atmosphere now rarely seen in Europe.
+Partizan hosted city rival Red Star in the domestic cup semifinals with around 20,000 fans at its 30,000-capacity home.

 “It’s very important for them,” Ramovs said of the Belgrade clubs who attract “90% of the spectators in all of Serbia.”